tayerthiaggo/irivermetrics/README.md

 pip install -r requirements.txt
 ```

 3. **Explore the Modules:** Dive into the documentation for each module to understand its functionality and usage.
-Start with Module One (`wd_batch`) and progress to the subsequent modules.

 4. **Example Usage:** Review example use cases and code snippets in the documentation of each module ([wd_batch](docs/module1.md) and [calc_metrics](docs/module2.md))to see how iRiverMetrics can be applied to your specific research or projects.

 5. **Contribute:** If you find iRiverMetrics useful and have improvements or contributions to make, consider contributing to the open-source project on GitHub.

+## Citation

-**Citation:** If you use iRiverMetrics in your research or projects, please consider citing the original paper:
+If you use iRiverMetrics in your research or projects, please consider citing the original paper:

 Tayer T.C., Beesley L.S., Douglas M.M., Bourke S.A., Meredith K., McFarlane D. (2023) Ecohydrological metrics derived from multispectral images to characterize surface water in an intermittent river, Journal of Hydrology, Volume 617, Part C, DOI:[10.1016/j.jhydrol.2023.129087](https://doi.org/10.1016/j.jhydrol.2023.129087)